VFPX/Win32API/samples/sample_234.md

 Unlike TCP, UDP is connectionless and does not guarantee reliable communication; the application itself must process any errors and check for reliable delivery.

-The UDP listener table contains information about this computer`s UDP end-points on which a local application is currently accepting datagrams.
+The UDP listener table contains information about this computer's UDP end-points on which a local application is currently accepting datagrams.

 ![](../images/udptable.png)